 - Last But Not Least.
 Total fat, total carbohydrate, cholesterol, and vitamin/mineral amounts round out the food label.
 Total fat is not as important as the type of fat in the product – try to pick foods low in saturated fat and high in mono and polyunsaturated fats.
 Total carbohydrates include everything from whole grains and fiber to added sugars.
 It’s more important to look at fiber and sugar content, unless you have diabetes, in which case, it is the number of total carbs that affects your blood sugar.
 Cholesterol in food isn’t as important as we once thought, so, for the most part, you can ignore this number.
 As for vitamins and minerals, these amounts include any found in the food naturally along with any that are added to it.

 While the nutrient content and numbers on the food label are important, don’t overlook the ingredient list.
 Ingredients are listed by weight, with those present in larger amounts listed first.
 Quality calories matter more, so scan the list of ingredients and look for unprocessed, recognizable ingredients like whole grains, fruits, vegetables, nuts, seeds, and herbs and spices.
 Avoid foods with long ingredient lists that include unrecognizable words, added sugars or sugar substitutes, and highly processed ingredients.

-Share your questions with us in the comments below and be sure to subscribe to our newsletter for all things nutritious and delicious!
+Share your questions with us in the comments below!